 Environment Agency - next generation supplier arrangements, UK

-The Environment Agency had a need to set up new arrangements for the delivery of their capital Flood and Coastal Risk Management programme with their current arrangement due to expire in 2019.
+With its current arrangement due to expire in 2019, the Environment Agency needed to set up new arrangements for the delivery of its capital Flood and Coastal Risk Management programme.

 Date started: 2016